Success can be simple… it just depends on how you define it. What’s cool about that is you get to define it!

 Celebrate your successes!

 Look for themes and patterns as success leaves clues.
 Then, consider integrating these success patterns into other initiatives across your business.

 Schedule separate breakout sessions as needed with necessary parties to do so.

 This is what is meant when we say do more of what is working!

 Might I also suggest spending an extra moment in the space of gratitude for all the wonderful breakthroughs you have manifested… gratitude is one of the most potent magnetic sources available… leverage it!

 Here’s the fun part!
 This is where the best growth usually stems from!

 1. Look For Patterns - The Affinity Diagram

 I am partial (because of my formal education and project management experience) to using an Affinity Diagram tool here.
 All it is essentially is a way of grouping your items.
-Doing this will certainly move this process along faster and more efficiently.
+Doing this will certainly move this project planning process along faster and more efficiently.

 Informally, group your related breakdowns.
 Doing so will cause certain items to bubble up to the top of the list.
 Those are the ones that continue to show up the most.
 Those are the ones we are aiming to do something about.

 2. Root Cause Analysis